Revisiting critical orbits of test particles traveling in a black hole background: Introduction

 Critical orbits are defined as those trajectories for which the radial kinetic energy function admits either a double or triple real root, corresponding to an unstable circular orbit or motion that neither falls into the black hole nor escapes to infinity.
 Critical orbits are powerful tools for analytically studying black hole shadows and accretion processes.
 However, as a specialized subclass of geodesics, they are rarely examined as stand-alone entities in the literature.
 In some literature, critical orbits may be overlooked in the broader discussion.
 The primary objective of this paper is to conduct a comprehensive review of the key properties of critical orbits, aiming to renew researchers' attention toward this significant topic in the field.

-The study of geodesic motion in black hole spacetimes has a long history.
-In spherically symmetric spacetimes, the earliest analytical solution for geodesic motion in Schwarzschild spacetime can be traced back to Droste \cite{Droste1917} in 1917.
-Hagihara conducted a comprehensive classification of all possible test particle motions in Schwarzschild spacetime, and his work \cite{Hagihara1931} has remained a classic reference.
-In Reissner-Nordstr\"{o}m (RN) spacetime, Grunau and Kagramanova \cite{Grunau2011} provided an analytical solution for the motion of electrically and magnetically charged test particles.
-Much of this work is built on the foundational theory of Weierstrass elliptic functions, though significant research \cite{Forsyth1920,Greenhill1921,Darwin1959,Darwin1961,Rodriguez1987,Scharf2011} has also been developed using Jacobi elliptic functions and Legendre integrals.
-In rotating, axisymmetric spacetimes, Carter \cite{Carter1968} conducted the first analytical study of geodesics in Kerr spacetime in 1968.
-In this work, by leveraging the separability of the Hamilton–Jacobi equation for test particles, he identified a conserved quantity now known as the Carter constant.
-In 2003, Mino \cite{Mino2003} introduced the so-called Mino time, which completely decouples the geodesic equations.
-For more recent literature, see \cite{Fujita2009,Gralla2020,Wang2017,Wang2022,Galtsov2019,Chen2025}.
-In the case of spacetimes with a cosmological constant, Hackmann et al. performed analytical integrations for Schwarzschild–de Sitter \cite{Hackmann2008-1,Hackmann2008-2} and Reissner–Nordstr\"{o}m–de Sitter geometries \cite{Hackmann2008-3} using hyperelliptic $\theta$ and $\sigma$ functions.
-Similar methods have also been extended to the Kerr–de Sitter spacetime \cite{Hackmann2010}.
-In addition to the literature mentioned above, a number of books also discuss geodesic motion in black hole spacetimes in considerable detail, e.g. \cite{Bardeen1973,Chandrasekhar1983,Neil1995,Lammerzahl2016-1}.
+The study of geodesic motion in black hole spacetimes has a long and rich history, closely intertwined with the development of the solutions themselves.
+In spherically symmetric spacetimes, the earliest analytical solution for geodesic motion in Schwarzschild spacetime can be traced back to Droste \cite{Droste1917} in 1917, who expressed his solution in terms of the Weierstrass elliptic function.
+Thirteen years later, Hagihara conducted a comprehensive classification of all possible test particle motions in Schwarzschild spacetime, and his work \cite{Hagihara1931} has remained a classic reference.
+Simultaneously with the development of solutions based on Weierstrass functions, a significant body of research \cite{Forsyth1920,Greenhill1921,Darwin1959,Darwin1961,Rodriguez1987,Scharf2011} by Forsyth, Greenhill, Darwin, and Scharf \textit{et. al.} succeeded in expressing Schwarzschild geodesics using Jacobi elliptic functions and Legendre integrals, with publication years spanning several decades.
+In Reissner–Nordström (RN) spacetime, the motion of test particles exhibits richer behavior due to the presence of charge; for instance, a particle crossing the event horizon may not necessarily end at the singularity but can traverse the Cauchy horizon and emerge into another universe \cite{Grunau2011}.
+Grunau and Kagramanova \cite{Grunau2011} provided an analytical solution for the motion of electrically and magnetically charged test particles in this background.